Illegal immigrant cheers after being found guilty of killing two California deputies, threatens to 'kill more cops'

 Prosecutors will seek the death penalty for Bracamontes when the sentencing phase of his trial begins March 5.

 Bracamontes, a Mexican citizen who repeatedly entered the United States illegally, has shouted in court that he is guilty and asked to be put to death.
-He has also threatened to kill his defense attorneys
+He has also threatened to kill his defense attorneys.

+Family members of the victims didn't speak to reporters after the hearing.

+President Donald Trump's re-election campaign aired a 30-second ad last month featuring Bracamontes and accusing Democrats of being "complicit" in the slayings of law enforcement officers by people in the U.S. illegally.

 The Associated Press contributed to this report.